The Course

 No Unsanctioned Bikes on the Course

-On marathon morning, November 2, 2025, the New York City Department of Transportation will close streets along the course so that delivery trucks, ambulances, and New York Road Runners staff and volunteers can safely set up medical tents and water stations before the 2025 TCS New York City Marathon starts.
+On Sunday, November 2, 2025, the New York City Department of Transportation will close streets along the TCS New York City Marathon course.
+Closures begin early in the morning to ensure delivery trucks, ambulances, and New York Road Runners staff and volunteers can safely set up medical tents and water stations before the race start.

-In coordination with various City Agencies, NO UNSANCTIONED BICYCLES WILL BE ALLOWED ON THE MARATHON COURSE ONCE IT IS CLOSED TO TRAFFIC THAT MORNING.
-This decision has been made to ensure everyone’s safety.
+In coordination with various City Agencies, FOR EVERYONE’S SAFETY, NO UNSANCTIONED BICYCLES WILL BE ALLOWED ON THE MARATHON COURSE—WHILE IT IS CLOSED TO TRAFFIC—DURING SETUP AND WHILE RUNNERS ARE ON THE ROAD.

 We ask that everyone adhere to this restriction.